epoupon/lms/README.md

 ## Contributing

 Contributions are welcome!
-Please prepare your pull requests on the [develop](../../tree/develop) branch.
+Please submit your pull requests against the [develop](../../tree/develop) branch.